JarmoTro/LibraryAPI/README.md

 SECRET="WALLMART"
 ```

-5. Change the API key in .env of the frontend folder.
-Don't forget to not check the .env into version control!
+5. Change the API key in .env of the frontend folder. **Don't commit .env!**

 ```
 VITE_API_KEY="1ef0d86f-abe7-4350-b3a9-bf95a04ca0ea"